Romerberg in Frankfurt

 I’ve always considered Germany a safe and civilised country and the Irish Department of Foreign Affairs advises to take normal precautions.
 In fact, Germany is the perfect country for solo female travellers to start their adventures.

 FRANKFURT: Frankfurt is Europe’s second-busiest transport hub and a convenient gateway to Germany for me given the direct flight between my local airport in Ireland and Frankfurt Hahn.
 Check out my Frankfurt Travel post.

 BERLIN: Ever since Otto von Bismarck united the various German states in 1871 to form the German Empire, Berlin has been at the heart of Europe.
 Decisions, good and bad, made in Berlin have had a profound effect on the continent.
 Creative, historical, liberal, energetic, friendly – Berlin is an unmissable stop on any tour of Europe.
-Check out my post on Berlin’s Historical Sites.
+Check out my post on what to see on a Weekend in Berlin.